1995 kidnapping, sexual assault survivor makes public plea to keep predator behind bars - NewsBreak

 1995 kidnapping, sexual assault survivor makes public plea to keep predator behind bars

-The attack happened on August 11th, 1995 when Laura was just 12-years-old while she was vacationing with her family in Brant Lake located in the Adirondacks in Warren County, New York.
+The attack happened on August 11, 1995 when Laura was just 12-years-old.
+She was vacationing with her family in Brant Lake, located in the Adirondacks in Warren County, New York.

 “I went on my bike ride thinking absolutely nothing of it.”
 She rode to a corner store and called her mom on the store’s pay phone, letting her mother know she would return in a few minutes.
 Then she started riding back.